 7. Principles for Smaller Companies, Charities and Social Enterprises

 9. Selling to Ethical Purchasers

 10. Theoretical Principles or Why It's Important

-Rob Harrison was one of three founder members of the Ethical Consumer Research Association in the UK.
-He has been an editor and writer at Ethical Consumer magazine since that time and has spoken widely in the press, on radio and on TV, as well as to universities and campaign groups around the world, on the importance of facilitating ethical consumption in a globalised marketplace.
-He has also acted as a consultant to NGOs, businesses, governments and consumers association around the world on how to make markets work for social change.
+Rob Harrison is one of three founder members of the Ethical Consumer Research Association in the UK.
+He has been an editor and writer at Ethical Consumer Magazine since that time and has spoken widely in the press, on radio, and on TV, as well as to universities and campaign groups around the world, on the importance of facilitating ethical consumption in a globalised marketplace.
+He has also acted as a consultant to NGOs, businesses, governments, and consumers association around the world on how to make markets work for social change.